jessecomeau87/Boot/README.md

 - A Transistor has an Emitter, Base, Collector.

 - It is a Current Controlled Switch.

+- The Electrons would typically flow from the Emitter (N), to the Base (P), to the Collector (N).

 ### Digital Circuits

-- There are two types of digital circuits: Combinational, Sequential.
+- There are two types of Digital Circuits: Combinational, Sequential.

 - A Digital Circuit is Binary.